FrtZgwL/FreeSpeechABM/README.md

 With Python, TkInter and matplotlib I created a graphical desktop application that can be used to easily play around with these parameters.
 Through experimentation I noticed some tendencies.
-All of these are in scenarios where the silenced group keeps trust in the mainstream.
+I will now present them, based on examples.
+(To save on space the settings for each of the simulations are in the appendix.)
+All of these are in scenarios where the silenced group keeps trust in the mainstream because these were the only scenarios in which I found noteworthy effects.
+When agents loose trust in the mainstream they just talk to the other agents that also lost trust in the mainstream.
+And these are the agents they would want to talk to anyways.
+They go about more or less as they would, were they were not censored.
+In each of the examples I am also comparing the censored simulation with an uncensored simulation where all random values are kept the same so that it is easy to see the censorships effect.
+I always plot time on the x-axis.
+The gray lines represent each agents assesments and the red line represents the value of tau.

 If a range of beliefs is censored that is far outside the truth, for example with $(\phi = 0, \psi = 0.2, \tau = 0.4)$ then deliberation barely changes.
-This can be observed quite clearly by comparing a simulation with censorship to one without where all the random values stay the same:

-If, however, a range around the truth is censored, it can lead agents to form polarized groups around the truth, and these groups won't always converge.
+If, however, a range around the truth is censored, it can lead agents to form polarized groups around the truth, and although these groups will converge most of the time, they won't always do so.
 It can also push all agents out of the range into one direction, away from the truth.

-This model doen't show an epistemic disadvantage of silencing wrong beliefs, but agents also don't justify their beliefs here.
-They just evaluate some state of affairs and then access their evaluations directly.
+The model doen't show an epistemic disadvantage of silencing wrong beliefs, but agents also don't justify their beliefs here.
+They just evaluate some state of affairs and then access the evaluations of others directly.
 Since the benefits that Mill lists for allowing the expression of false beliefs relate to their justification, it is therefore not surprising that the model does not show any of them.